mastodon/documentation/content/en/user/profile.md

 ---
 title: Setting up your profile
-description: Get started with your new account.
+summary: Get started with your new account.
 menu:
   docs:
     weight: 20